 Some of those struggling with substance use may sneak drugs into the housing, several diversion participants told WLA.

 HHH staff conducts both regular drug searches — including when the women return to the housing after appointments, errands, and work — and random drug searches.
 But drugs still sometimes find their way into the facility.

-In at least one instance, a mother who did not previously use drugs became addicted to meth after another resident began using drugs at the house, Chapawnie Forbes, a former case manager with Project 180, the community-based organization that provides case management for Maternal Health Diversion.
+In at least one instance, a mother who did not previously use drugs became addicted to meth after another resident began using drugs at the house, according to Chapawnie Forbes, a former case manager with Project 180, the community-based organization that provides case management for Maternal Health Diversion.